webplatform/docs/concepts/programming/javascript/overview/index.md

 <br>(2) ECMA-262 adds two new features: internationalization using Unicode, and uniform behavior across all platforms.
 Several features of JavaScript 1.2, such as the Date object, were platform-dependent and used platform-specific behavior.
 {{!}}-
 {{!}} JavaScript 1.3
-{{!}} JavaScript 1.3 is fully compatible with ECMA-262, Edition 1.
+{{!}} JavaScript 1.3 is fully compatible with ECMA-262, Edition 1. <br>JavaScript 1.3 resolved the inconsistencies that JavaScript 1.2 had with ECMA-262, while keeping all the additional features of JavaScript 1.2 except == and !=, which were changed to conform with ECMA-262.
 {{!}}-
-{{!}} JavaScript 1.3 resolved the inconsistencies that JavaScript 1.2 had with ECMA-262, while keeping all the additional features of JavaScript 1.2 except == and !=, which were changed to conform with ECMA-262.
-{{!}}-
 {{!}} JavaScript 1.4
-{{!}} JavaScript 1.4 is fully compatible with ECMA-262, Edition 1.<br>
-The third version of the ECMAScript specification was not finalized when JavaScript 1.4 was released.
+{{!}} JavaScript 1.4 is fully compatible with ECMA-262, Edition 1.<br>The third version of the ECMAScript specification was not finalized when JavaScript 1.4 was released.
 {{!}}-
 {{!}} JavaScript 1.5
 {{!}} JavaScript 1.5 is fully compatible with ECMA-262, Edition 3.
 {{!}}}

-{{Note{{!}}ECMA-262, Edition 2 consisted of minor editorial changes and bug fixes to the Edition 1 specification.
+{{Note|ECMA-262, Edition 2 consisted of minor editorial changes and bug fixes to the Edition 1 specification.
 The  current release by the TC39 working group of Ecma International is ECMAScript Edition 5.1}}

 The [[/js|JavaScript Reference]] indicates which features of the language are ECMAScript-compliant.